IrinaSing/immo-scraping/README.md

 4. Collecting information in data frames.
 5. Creating CSV file with database.

-In our example we gather data from Belgian resource ImmoWeb, but the program can be adapted for scparring from other resources.
+In our example we gather data from Belgian resource ImmoWeb, but the program can be adapted for scrapping from other resources.

 ## Installation